\texttt{Range-Arithmetic}: Verifiable Deep Learning Inference on an Untrusted Party: The Proposed Range-Arithmetic Scheme

 Here, we elucidate how the range proof algorithm ensures the validity of the operation $\mathfrak{R}$.
 It is worth recalling that $\mathfrak{R}(x) = \frac{x + 2^{s-1} - (x + 2^{s-1} \mod 2^s)}{2^s}$, and when $\mathfrak{R}$ is applied to a matrix or vector, the operation is executed on each element individually.
 We note that $-2^{s-1} \leq (x + 2^{s-1} \mod 2^s) - 2^{s-1} < 2^{s-1}$, which constitutes the truncated portion.
 In the rounding process, this part is discarded, which makes the numerator of the fraction $\frac{x + 2^{s-1} - (x + 2^{s-1} \mod 2^s)}{2^s}$ a multiple of $2^s$.
 Subsequently, division by $2^s$ moves its binary representation as $s$ bits to the right.
 Suppose that matrix $\mathbf{A} \in \mathbb{F}^{\log n \times \log m}$ has been rounded to $\mathbf{A}' = \mathfrak{R}(\mathbf{A})$.
 Let $\mathbf{E} := \mathbf{A} - 2^s \times \mathbf{A}'$ denote the discarded part during the rounding process, and let $\mathbf{D} := \mathbf{A} - \mathbf{E}$ denote the numerator of the fraction in $\mathfrak{R}$.
 The correctness of the rounding process is equivalent to ensuring that (1) all entries \( e_i \) of \( \mathbf{E} \) lie within the interval \( -2^{s-1} \leq e_i < 2^{s-1} \), and (2) all elements \( d_i \) of \( \mathbf{D} \) are integer multiples of \( 2^s \).

 The first condition limits the discarded number during rounding to a small, standard interval.
 The second condition ensures $a_i - e_i$ is divisible by $2^s$ without wrap-around.
 To prevent wrap-around, we require $a'_i = \frac{d_i}{2^s}$ to fall within $-2^{t+1} \leq a'_i < 2^{t+1}$, guaranteeing at least $s$ trailing zeros in $d_i$.
 This condition suffices to avoid wrap-around, leading to two necessary range proofs, which are checked using an aggregated range proof algorithm.
-The correctness of this transformation is formally stated in the following theorem.
-A detailed proof is provided in Appendix~\ref{appendix2}.
+The correctness of this transformation is formally stated in Theorem~\ref{thm:rounding} in Appendix~A.

-\begin{thm} Let \( a \) be a fixed-point number with 1 sign bit, \( t \) integer bits, and \( s \) fractional bits.
-Suppose the prover sends integers \( a'_1 \) and \( e_1 \) such that

-where \( p \) is a prime with at least \( t + s + 3 \) bits.
-Assume the values satisfy the following bounds: